coderrio/Coderr.Documentation/docs/client/libraries/aspnetcore-mvc/index.md

 ![](slow-request-incident.png)

-## Track authentication failures
+## Tracking authentication failures

-Are you interested in all failed authentication attempts?
-If activated, this feature will report all requests with the `Authorization` header if it get a 401 as a response.
+Coderr can track all failed authentication attempts.
+If activated, this feature will report all requests with the `Authorization` header when getting a 401 as a response.
 [Learn more about HTTP authentication](https://developer.mozilla.org/en-US/docs/Web/HTTP/Authentication).

-Activate the feature by using:
+To activate tracking authentication failures, use the following line:

 ```
 Err.Configuration.TrackAuthenticationFailures();
 ```

-Example incident:
+The example below shows how authentication failures are reported:

 ![](authentication-incident.png)

 ## Report JavaScript errors

-This library can report JavaScript errors.

-To activate the feature simply include our built in script in your `_Layout.cshtml`:
+The ASP.NET Core MVC library can report JavaScript errors.
+Simply activate this feature, by including the built in script in your `_Layout.cshtml` like this:

 ```html
 <script src="/coderr/js/"></script>
 ```

-Once done, all unhandled JavaScript errors will be reported to Coderr.
+Now all unhandled JavaScript errors will be reported to Coderr, as follows:

 ![](javascript-incident.png)